Get active and fit. Play a sport at Wageningen

 reflective essay formatThymos is the students’ sports association and they work with The Bongerd.
 The association board is made up entirely of students and they organise a number of events and experiences.
 Every period they run a number of weekly team tournaments, such as a knotsball tournament and volleyball tournament.
 You can sign up with a group of friends and play knotsball once a week for the entire period in a round-robin style competition.
 In addition, they also organise sports experiences.
 I went to the survival experience which was a lot of fun.
 We cycled to the survival organisation in Ede and had an introduction to the sport and the challenges.
 They also had a bobsled experience, night canoeing, and ice skating.
 These experiences are a lot of fun, you meet new people and get to try new sports.
 Finally, Thymos organises “sports nights”.
 For example, I joined the American Sports Night, you just sign up with a group of friends and spend 2 hours playing American sport such as baseball, lacrosse, basketball, and NFL.
 It is a really fun way to spend a Friday evening, running around trying new sports with a group of friends.

 These experiences are a lot of fun, you meet new people and get to try new sports.

-If you still want more sport then you should check out some of the courses that reflective essay format offers.
+If you still want more sport then you should check out some of the courses that persuasive essay 5th grade offers.
 In addition to the language course, ISOW offers Zumba, yoga, swing dance, and salsa dance.
 The salsa course is fantastic and always full.
 You can become a member of ISOW for 20 euros for 12 months and with that, you get access to all of the courses that ISOW offers, so it is very cheap.